Lieutenant general (India): Insignia

 The badges of rank have a crossed sword and baton and Ashoka emblem above.

 A lieutenant general wears gorget patches which are crimson patches with three golden stars.
 Army commanders in the C-in-C grade have additional oak leaves under the three golden stars.

+Appointments

+Officers in the rank of Lieutenant general hold important appointments like general officer commanding a corps.
+The Indian Army has 14 corps.
+The general officer commanding areas are also officers of the rank of Lieutenant general.
+Areas are static formations which consist of sub-areas.
+At army headquarters, the principal staff officers (PSO) are senior lieutenant generals.
+The Heads of Combat and Combat Support Arms, Heads of services and directorates (Director General) are officers of the rank of lieutenant general.
+The chiefs of staff of the seven commands of the Army are also of the rank of lieutenant general.

 Order of precedence

 A lieutenant general in the C-in-C grade ranks at No. 23 on the Indian order of precedence, along with vice admirals of the Indian Navy and air marshals of the Indian Air Force in the C-in-C grade.
 The other lieutenant generals rank at No. 24 in the order of precedence.

 Lieutenant generals in the C-in-C grade are at the apex pay scale (pay level 17), with a monthly pay of ₹225,000 (US$3,100).
 Other lieutenant generals, in the HAG+ pay scale (pay level 16) draw lesser, depending on the years in service.
-However, since they should not draw equivalent or more than the next higher level, the remuneration is capped at ₹224,000.
+However, since they should not draw equivalent or more than the next higher level, the remuneration is capped at ₹224,400.